afischerdev/aftrack_resource/README.md

 </pre>

 When you are ready with changes please open a pull request in your repository to inform me.

+You could also send me a mail with a string.xml file

 Thanks for all